 As the relapse process continues, an individual will enter the stage of mental relapse.
 During this phase, it’s common to struggle with conflicting feelings about using.
 Recovering addicts often start thinking about the places where they previously used and the friends they used with.
 A glamorized view of these relationships and events makes it difficult to fight the growing urge to use.

 If the feelings and behaviors associated with the first two stages of relapse aren’t properly addressed, an individual will progress to the final phase: physical.
 At this point, a recovering person will return to their old behaviors of drug or alcohol use.
-Once this substance use has been resumed, it requires more effort and intervention to avoid a full return to addiction.
+Once this substance use has been resumed, it requires more effort and may even require an intervention to avoid a full return to addiction.

 It’s possible to keep a relapse from occurring, but it’s not easy.
 Recovering addicts face daunting odds during their first year or two of recovery.
 According to a 2014 research study on alcohol addiction, approximately 80 percent of recovering alcoholics will suffer a relapse during their first two years of sobriety.
 If a person can get through those critical early years, the rate of relapse drops by 50 percent.
 The rate drops even further for people who have achieved five years of sobriety.